Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Introduction

 \section{Introduction}

-Adaptive control, the study of decision-making under the parametric uncertainty of dynamical systems, has been pursued for decades~\cite{astrom1996adaptive,aastrom1973self,morse1980global,lai1986extended}.
-Although early research mainly focused on the the aspect of convergence and stability, recent years have witnessed significant advances in the quantitative performance analysis of adaptive controllers, especially for multivariate systems.
-In particular, in the adaptive Linear-Quadratic Regulation~(LQR) setting considered in this paper, the controller attempts to solve the stochastic LQR problem without access to the true system parameters, and its performance is evaluated via \emph{regret}, the cumulative deviation from the optimal cost over time.
-This adaptive LQR setting has been widely studied in the past decade~\cite{abbasi2011online,abeille2018improved,cohen2019learning,dean2018regret,simchowitz2020naive,faradonbeh2020adaptive,wang2021exact}, but it has remained unclear whether adaptive controllers for LQR can achieve \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret, whose asymptotic dependence on the time \( T \) is the best known (up to poly-logarithmic factors)~\footnote{It is known that \( \sqrt{T} \) is the optimal L1 rate of regret~\cite{simchowitz2020naive}, and we suspect that it is also the optimal almost sure rate.}, \emph{almost surely}.
+Adaptive control, the study of decision-making under the parametric uncertainty of dynamical systems, has been pursued for decades~\cite{aastrom1973self,morse1980global,lai1986extended,kuipers2010multiple,zhu2015adaptive,hou2019model}.
+Although early research mainly focused on the aspect of convergence and stability, recent years have witnessed significant advances in the quantitative performance analysis of adaptive controllers, especially for multivariate systems.
+In particular, in the adaptive Linear-Quadratic Regulation~(LQR) setting considered in this paper, the controller attempts to solve the stochastic LQR problem without access to the true system parameters, and its performance is evaluated via \emph{regret}, the cumulative deviation from the optimal cost over time. \revisetwo{Recent studies have extensively focused on this adaptive LQR setting}~\cite{abbasi2011online,abeille2018improved,cohen2019learning,dean2018regret,simchowitz2020naive,faradonbeh2020adaptive,wang2021exact}, but it has remained unclear whether adaptive controllers for LQR can achieve \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret, whose asymptotic dependence on the time \( T \) is the best known (up to poly-logarithmic factors)~\footnote{It is known that \( \sqrt{T} \) is the optimal rate of expected regret~\cite{simchowitz2020naive}, i.e., $\mathbb{E}[\text{Regret}(T)] = \Theta(\sqrt T)$, and we suspect that it is also the optimal almost sure rate.}, \emph{almost surely}.